Ashin Jinarakkhita

-Ashin Jinarakkhita (23 January 1923 – 18 April 2002), born Tee Boan-an (戴滿安 (Dài Mǎn'ān)) was an Indonesian Buddhist monk who revived Buddhism in Indonesia.
-He was also known as Bhante Ashin, Tizheng Lao Heshang 體正老和尚, Teh-ching, Sukong 師公 (Grandmaster), and The Flying Monk.
+Ashin Jinarakkhita (23 January 1923 – 18 April 2002), born Tee Boan-an (戴滿安 (Dài Mǎn'ān)) was an Indonesian Buddhist monk best known for being the leading figure of reviving Buddhism in Indonesia.
+He was also known as Bhante Ashin, Tizheng Lao Heshang (體正老和尚), Teh-ching, Sukong (師公, Grandmaster), and The Flying Monk.

 Biography

 Youth and early career

-Jinarakkhita was born in Bogor, West Java on 23 January 1923 as Tee Boan-an 戴滿安, the third son of The Hong Gie and Tan Sep Moy.
+Jinarakkhita was born in Bogor, West Java on 23 January 1923 as Tee Boan-an (戴滿安), the third son of The Hong Gie and Tan Sep Moy.

 According to Juangari, as a young boy Tee Boan-an was already interested in yoga and "mystic powers".
 As a boy, he met a Theosophist from the Netherlands, who encouraged him to read "The Ancient Wisdom" and "The Secret Doctrines".
-When he was a teenager, Tee Boan-an practiced meditation at Gede Mountain and Salak Mountain, and visited "virtuous people" and Viharas to gain spiritual knowledge.
+When he was a teenager, Tee Boan-an practiced meditation at Gede Mountain and Salak Mountain, and visited "virtuous people" and temples to gain spiritual knowledge.

 After attending the HBS at Jakarta and the Technical School in Bandung, he left in 1946 for the Netherlands to study chemistry at Groningen University.
 There he also continued his interest in Theosophy.
 He also learnt Pali and Sanskrit languages from Dr. Van Der Leeuw, and acquired fluency in English, German, French, and Dutch.
 During holidays, he went to France, where he had the opportunity to attend lectures by Jiddu Krishnamurti.

 In 1951 he returned to Indonesia, where he worked as a teacher at several secondary schools in Jakarta, but also took an active interest in religion.